-The RMS Titanic set out on its maiden voyage with an estimated 2,222 people aboard in April of 1912.
+The RMS Titanic set out on its maiden voyage with more than 2,200 people aboard in April 1912.
 Tragically, only 706 of those passengers would survive.
-The ship was moving too fast one freezing night, and struck an iceberg and sank.
-Those who perished in the accident suffered a terrifying and agonizing death - and any paranormal enthusiast will tell you that strong emotions paired with untimely death the are key ingredients in most hauntings.
+The ship was moving too fast one freezing night and struck an iceberg and went down.
+Those who perished in the event suffered a terrifying and agonizing demise.
+Any paranormal enthusiast will tell you that strong emotions paired with an untimely end are key ingredients in most hauntings.

 For eight decades, the RMS Titanic and all its contents sat at the bottom of the Atlantic until underwater excavation teams brought artifacts back up to the surface.
-Now these pieces of history are offering a rare glimpse at what it was like to be on the massive ship, and hinting at the ghostly spirits that still linger around the doomed vessel.
-The exhibit, housed at the Luxor Hotel in Las Vegas, seems to be a hotspot for paranormal activity.
-The over 300 pieces displayed apparently still have a connection to the former passengers who possessed them, and the scary stories from exhibit employees and visitors keep stacking up.
+Now, these pieces of history are offering a rare glimpse at what it was like to be on the massive ship and hints at the ghostly spirits that still linger around the doomed vessel.
+The pieces displayed apparently still have a connection to the former passengers who possessed them.
 Read on to discover some of their spooky tales.

 A Lady In Black Appears On The Grand Staircase

 The Titanic Artifact Exhibition at The Luxor Hotel & Casino in Las Vegas apparently has a ghost wandering its grand staircase.
 Employees and guests alike have seen this mysterious woman, who wears a black period dress with a white collar and her hair in a bun.